 Tribhuvanesh Orekondy

-I am a machine learning researcher at Qualcomm AI research.
-Shortly before, I was PhD student at the Max Planck Institute for Informatics where I worked on Computer Vision and Machine Learning and was advised by Mario Fritz and Bernt Schiele.
-Previously, I graduated with a Master's degree in CS from ETH Zürich.
+I completed by PhD in 2020 at the Max Planck Institute for Informatics in Computer Vision and Machine Learning and was advised by Mario Fritz and Bernt Schiele.
+Previously, I graduated with a Master's degree in Computer Science from ETH Zürich.

 Email · Google Scholar · Github · LinkedIn · MPI